James Trapp

-James Trapp (born December 28, 1969) is a former American sprinter and American football player and currently a co-owner and Facility Coordinator for D1 Sports Training in Greenville, SC.
+James Trapp (born December 28, 1969) is an American former sprinter and professional football player who is a co-owner and Facility Coordinator for D1 Sports Training in Greenville, SC.
+He played in the National Football League (NFL) as a defensive back.

+Trapp played college football for the Clemson Tigers and was selected 72nd overall by the Los Angeles Raiders in the third round of the 1993 NFL draft.
 Trapp earned a Super Bowl ring while playing for the Baltimore Ravens in the 2000 season.

 Track and field

 Trapp was a World-Class sprinter.
-At the 1991 World University Games he won a gold medal in the 4 x 100 meter relay.
-He was a 1992 U.S. Olympic Team alternate in the 4x100 meter relay.
+At the 1991 World University Games he won a gold medal in the 4 × 100 meter relay.
+He finished third behind fellow American Jon Drummond in the 200 metres event at the British 1991 AAA Championships.

+He was a 1992 U.S. Olympic Team alternate in the 4 × 100 meter relay.
 At the 1993 IAAF World Indoor Championships, Trapp won the gold medal in the 200 meter dash, with a time of 20.60 seconds.

 His personal bests are 10.03 seconds in the 100 meters and 20.17 seconds in the 200 meters, but also competed in the 55 meters, posting a personal best of 6.16 seconds.